spine-examples/Pingh/README.md

 Datastore requires initial configuration, including setting up indexes for Spine's internal record types.
 The configuration file can be found in the server's resources directory at `datastore/config/index.yaml`.
-For more information, consult the Google Cloud Platform [documentation](https://cloud.google.com/datastore/docs/tools/indexconfig).
+For more information, see the Google Cloud Platform [documentation](https://cloud.google.com/datastore/docs/tools/indexconfig).

 ### Scheduler